 Finding reliable riding tours with real quality in exotic places can be a great deal of fun, but it is not always an easy matter.
 Again and again we have heard of places which sounded wonderful and turned out to be below our standards.
 Other rides, like the one in India, have had some initial glitches, but had great potential and developed into big winners.
-My wife, Mel, and I as well as the six other Equitours veterans who made this first trip all feel that it has enormous potential.
+My wife, Mel, and I as well as the six other Equitours veterans who made this first Peru ride called The Sacred Valley of the Incas all feel that it has enormous potential.
 The problems we encountered were the kind that we have learned to expect on a scouting trip, and we are confident that they will be avoided in the future.
 The guide and his staff are dedicated to giving excellent service and to seeing that their guests have a first rate experience.

 We were met at the Lima Airport and escorted to our plane for Cuzco.
 Our plane climbed from the dry coastline to the lush valleys of the Andean highlands and we glimpsed the snow capped peaks which tower more than 20,000 ft.
 We had a breathtaking view of the Andes and got some idea of the unusually diverse climactic zones of Peru.